Fusion 360 drawing for glaze melt flow tester is available

 We tested four different clays (brought in by customers).
 One is from BC and three from Alberta.
 These fired sample bars show rich color, low soluble salts and high density and strength at very low temperatures.
 L4233 (left): Cone 06 to 3 (bottom to top).
 Reaches stoneware-density at cone 02 (middle bar).
 Plasticity is very low (drying shrinkage is only 4.5%).
 But, it is stable even if over-fired.
 L4254 (center bottom): Cone 04,02,3,4 (bottom to top).
 Very fine particled but contains an organic that is gassing and bloating the middle two bars.
 L4243: Fires lighter and looks stable here (cone 02,01,1,2 shown) but melts suddenly less than a cone above the top bar (well before vitrification is reached).
 L4242 (right): Hyper-plastic (12% drying shrinkage!).
 Already melting by cone 02 (third from top).
 Achieves almost zero porosity (porcelain density) at cone 04 (#2 bar).
 Even when mixed with 20% kaolin and 20% silica it still hits zero porosity by cone 1.
 What next?
 I'll mix L4233 (left) and L4242 (right), that should produce stoneware density at cone 02 (about 1% porosity).

 Use the contact pages within or outside your account at Insight-Live.com

 Chemistry plus physics.
 The on-line successor to desktop Insight.
 Get an account for as little as $15.
 It does so much more.

 Maintain your recipes, test results, firing schedules, pictures, materials, projects, etc. Organizing that data will better empower you to adjust, formulate and fix your recipes and processes.
 Link, share and publish.

 Still available for Mac, PC, Linux

-Interactive glaze chemistry calculations (legacy, no longer supported)
+Interactive glaze chemistry calculations.
+Free and unrestricted (legacy, no longer in development).